Navigating the roads, locating the perfect campsite and more

 - Friday – 9 and 0 and those ending with a letter

-So basically, there is a lot of time when you cannot be driving, but let’s face it, the traffic in Mexico City is terrible.
+Ultimately, there is a lot of time when you cannot be driving, but let’s face it, the traffic in Mexico City is terrible.
 You are better off walking or catching public transportation anyway.
 And, if you plan to camp at Bosque de Chapultepec (Chapultepec Park) (more info below), then it is easy to grab public transportation to most places you would want to travel in the city.

 Other Useful Tips for Driving in Mexico City